FudanOCR/FudanOCR/data/readme.md

 - You can set your own method in sampler/transforms/collate_fn.py.
   And use it in build.by with getSampler/getTransforms..
 - For data enhancement:
-  You can use classes in generator.py (now only for GRCNN model)
+  You can use classes in generator.py

 ## Make your own Lmdb dataset
 Look at lmdbMaker.py for more details.
 You need to create an environment with python2 to run this code.